 “Two of the four fertilised eggs were put inside me.
 When the test was positive I was shocked but I didn’t think I could rely on it, until I did a further 30 tests over the course of the next week.
 Despite some bleeding and the loss of my mucus plug at 24 weeks, my beautiful girls held on and were delivered by c-section at 38 weeks.”

 Treatment costs vary but a cycle of IVF can work out between £4,000-£8,000.
 You may be entitled to free IVF on the NHS.
-Contact your local Primary Care Trust to see if
+Contact your local Primary Care Trust to see if you qualify.

 For other treatments contact the Human Fertilisation and Embryology Authority, where you can search for your nearest clinic and look up costs.